 The Manager has exclusive authority to manage the operations and affairs of the Trust and to make all decisions regarding the business of the Trust, and has authority to bind the Trust, including in relation to those specific matters set forth above under "Responsibility for Trust Operations - The Manager and Trustee".
 In consideration for these services, the Trust pays to the Manager the Management Fee.
-In addition to the Management Fee, the Trust pays all of the Manager's expenses incurred in connection with its duties as the Manager.
+In addition to the Manager.
 Further, the directors of the Manager are entitled to certain compensation from the Trust.
-For the year ended December 31, 2018, the Trust recorded an expense of \$nil (2017 - \$nil) related to this.
+For the year ended December 31, 2019, the Trust recorded an expense of \$nil (2018 - \$nil) related to this.
 The officers of the Manager are paid from the Management Fee received by the Manager.

 The Manager is entitled to an annual fee of 1.00% of the NAV of the Trust, calculated daily and payable monthly.
-This amount totalled \$861,889 for the year ended December 31, 2018 (2017 - \$907,477).
+This amount totalled \$691,629 for the year ended December 31, 2019 (2018 - \$861,889).

-In 2018, all other expenses of the Trust were initially paid by the Manager, which was then reimbursed by the Trust.
+In 2019, all other expenses of the Trust were initially paid by the Manager, which was then reimbursed by the Trust.
 Included in these expenses were items such as administrative costs, legal fees and unitholder servicing costs.
-Administrative costs for the year totalled \$565,946 (2017 - \$473,343) and included a monthly general overhead cost of \$35,000 to cover related administrative salaries, employee benefits, general overhead, and office supplies.
+Administrative costs for the year totalled \$480,044 (2018 - \$565,946) and included a monthly general overhead cost of \$35,000 to cover related administrative salaries, employee benefits, general overhead, and office supplies.